August Larson: Later career

 He resumed his duties as an executive officer on June 22, 1945, and spent the next several months on Guam, where the 6th Marine Division underwent preparations for future combat deployment.
 The Surrender of Japan in August 1945 changed those plans.
-The 22nd Marines were ordered to Tsingtao, China at the beginning of October 1945 in order to repatriate Japanese soldiers and nationals back to Japan.
+The 22nd Marines were ordered to Qingdao, China at the beginning of October 1945 in order to repatriate Japanese soldiers and nationals back to Japan.

-When 22nd Marines were deactivated at the end of March 1946, Larson remained in China and was transferred to Peiping, where he was appointed commanding officer of the 5th Marine Regiment.
+When 22nd Marines were deactivated at the end of March 1946, Larson remained in China and was transferred to Beiping, where he was appointed commanding officer of the 5th Marine Regiment.
 He was also promoted to the rank of colonel at the same time.
 In this capacity, he supervised the removal of Marine units of his regiment from China, and the handover of some areas to Nationalist Chinese government.

 Larson returned to the U. S. in August 1946 and received the Chinese Special Breast Order of Yun Hui for his service during the repatriation of Japanese.
 He did not stay long without assignment.
 His old superior, Major General Shepherd, served as commanding officer of Troop Training Unit, Amphibious Training Command, U.S. Atlantic Fleet at Little Creek, Virginia, and appointed Larson Assistant Chief of Staff for Supply.

 In March 1949 he attended the Logistics course at Command and General Staff College at Fort Leavenworth, Kansas, and then a course at the Naval War College at Newport, Rhode Island.
 In June 1950, Larson was appointed Marine Corps liaison officer within Logistics Plans Division in the Office of Chief of Naval Operations under Admiral William Fechteler.
 He then served in the same capacity in the office of Secretary of Joint Chiefs of Staff until summer of 1953.